ferdymercury/RPi-pHat-Thermocouple/README.md

 # NO WARRANTY

-This project was created for my personal use, but it is available under a permissive license to anyone interested.
+This project was created for my personal use, but it is available under a permissive [license](LICENSE) to anyone interested.

-This software, hardware designs and other information are provided for educational and informational purposes only.Connecting any device to a Raspberry Pi or generator carryies risk, and you should understand those risks before undertaking that action.
+This software, hardware designs and other information are provided for educational and informational purposes only.
+Connecting any device to a Raspberry Pi or generator carryies risk, and you should understand those risks before undertaking that action.
 Interconnection of this design to any other devices provided by any manufacturer may void any warrantee offered by a manufacturer,